beokim/kc87fpga/README.md

 This is a recreation of a KC87 using VHDL.
 It is designed to run on a Terasic DE1 FPGA Board.
 The computer itself is a member of a line of home computers from former East Germany that was fairly popular.
-They were all based on the Z80 and it's periperials.
+They were all based on the Z80 and its periperials.

 See http://en.wikipedia.org/wiki/Robotron_KC_87